-Dr. Murphy worked with Dr. Cutler in articulating this vision for WCT when the company was established as a global CRO in 1995 .
-His supervisory responsibilities as Chief Medical & Scientific Officer at WCT are international in scope and span all therapeutic areas.
+Dr. Murphy worked with Dr. Cutler in articulating this vision for Worldwide when the company was established as a global CRO in 1995 .
+His supervisory responsibilities as Chief Medical & Scientific Officer at Worldwide are international in scope and span all therapeutic areas.
 Translational research services, strategic program development, and the facilitation of commercialization during clinical development are a part of his remit.

 He has been a consultant for the Duke Clinical Research Institute and is a Founder and Research and Development Editor for American Health and Drug Benefits™, a publication focusing upon cost, quality and access in the transition from development to commercialization.
 Since 1997 he has been a lecturer within the Center for Experimental Pharmacology and Therapeutics, Harvard-MIT Division of Health Sciences and Technology (HST, and a contributor to the curriculum for a two-year Clinical Investigator Training Program, continuing under the auspices of the Master’s Program in Clinical and Translational Investigation of the Harvard Clinical and Translational Science Center.

 He is the recipient of the Clinical Research & Excellence (CARE) Lifetime Achievement Award for 2017.
 The award is presented annually to an extraordinary individual with exceptional contributions and a consistent history of service to the clinical research industry throughout their career.
 PharmaVoice selected him as one of 2017’s 100 Most Inspiring People in the life-sciences industry.